MacWoodworking/ST-leakSmart-Sensor/README.md

 # ST-leakSmart-Sensor

 ## Summary
-This SmartThings device handler is meant for the leakSmart Sensor.
+This SmartThings device handler has been modified for Hubitat Platform

 ## Installation via GitHub Integration
 1. Open SmartThings IDE in your web browser and log into your account.